Rachael Hamilton: Background

 Hamilton was born in Brecon, Wales, and grew up on the family farm in Herefordshire.
+She was educated at an all-girls Catholic school in Wales.

 She studied agriculture at Harper Adams University College in Shropshire and after graduating joined a graduate training programme to become an agronomist with Schering Agriculture.

+When she was 18 she voted for the Green Party.

 Politics

+Pre-election

+Hamilton became campaign manager for Roxburgh and Berwickshire MSP John Lamont in 2008.

+She first stood for election in 2013 during the Leaderdale and Melrose council by-election where she came second to Iain Gillespie of the Borders Party.

+South Scotland MSP (2016 - 2017)

 In 2016, Hamilton stood for the Scottish Parliament as the Conservative candidate for the East Lothian constituency, where she came third, then was elected from the South Scotland regional list.

+Ettrick, Roxburgh and Berwickshire MSP (2017 - present)

 Hamilton resigned her list seat to contest the 2017 Ettrick, Roxburgh and Berwickshire by-election on 8 June.
 She won the by-election with a majority of over 9,000.

 Under the leadership of Ruth Davidson, Rachael Hamilton was Shadow Cabinet Secretary for Tourism and Small Business and was Deputy Chief Whip.

 During Jackson Carlaw's leadership, Rachael Hamilton was Chairwoman of the Scottish Conservative Party and served as Shadow Cabinet Secretary for Rural Economy and Tourism.

 In 2018, the Conservatives faced calls to sack Hamilton from the front bench after a hotel she co-owns with her husband was fined £52,500 by the DWP for failing to comply with the law on workplace pensions.

 Under Scottish Conservative Leader, Douglas Ross, Hamilton served as Shadow Cabinet Secretary for Social Security and Older People and Shadow Cabinet Secretary for Equalities.
 She was part of the front bench team as Shadow Cabinet Secretary for Rural Affairs and Islands.

-During her time as an MSP, Hamilton has served on the following committees;